Update an hour later: The People’s Cube has some hilarious stuff under the title Rejoice! You have been liberated by the Red Army! Here’s a sample:

 Update February 6, 2014: There has been much handwringing from ACA supporters.
 Several even went so far as to say that even though the labor force will lose 2.5 million workers, that doesn’t necessarily mean there will be 2.5 million fewer jobs.
 At this point, I like to bring out my ultra-simple model of the economy: GDP = labor productivity x number of workers.
 Fewer workers means lower GDP unless something drastic happens with productivity.
 (Economic theory says fewer workers should raise the marginal productivity of labor.)

 Luckily, CBO Director Dr. Douglas Elmendorf testified before the House Finance Committee.
 Below is a video showing his reply to questions from Rep. Paul Ryan (R-Wisconsin).
 Dr. Elmendorf confirms that the reduction in labor supply directly leads to the CBO forecast of lower economic growth.
+[Update August 24, 2022: for whatever reason, Youtube has taken down this video.
+I have replaced the video link with the error message.]

 The February 4, 2014 New York Times includes an editorial that pegs the Orwell newspeak meter.
 Headlined “Freeing Workers From the Insurance Trap” the editorial goes on to laud the virtues of not working.
 A few excerpts: